What is Doctor on Duty?

-Doctor on Duty is a GP service that calls to a location of the patient’s choice in the greater Dublin area.
-It has been in operation for 28 years and operates 24-hours every day of the year without exception.
-We pride ourselves on offering a considerate and efficient private GP service and we have a renowned reputation for clinical excellence.
+Doctor on Duty is a 24-hour GP call-out service to a patient’s location of choice in the greater Dublin area.
+We have been around for 28 years.
+We operate 24-hours every day of the year without exception.

 Do I need to be registered with you to get an appointment?

-As a courtesy to our GPs and to the patients awaiting visits, please call us straight away at (01) 420 0880 so that we can relay the message to your GP who may already be on their way to your given address.
+As a courtesy to your GPs and other awaiting patients, please call us right away on 01 420 0880, so we can relay the message to the dispatched GP.

-What about HSE funding or the Home Care Grant?
+Do you cover HSE funding or Home Care Grant?

-These are not covered by our services and a charge will apply.
-However, if you are in possession of a medical card or GP visit card we can send a GP to attend to you free of charge as long as your regular GP is registered with Doctor On Duty, otherwise private charges apply.
+These are not covered by our services, however, if you have a valid medical card, we can send a GP to attend to you free of charge.
+If your GP is registered with Doctor on Duty.

-We welcome all feedback from our Patients, and if you do have a complaint that you would like to submit, please read our Complaints Policy here
+We welcome all feedback from our patients and if you do have a complaint, please read our Complaints Policy here.